-In 2006 Meidl co-founded the Badger State Girl Choir in partnership with the Valley Academy for the Arts in Neenah, Wisconsin.
-As conductor and artistic director of this ensemble, he leads elementary, middle and high school girls in a diverse performance-based program inclusive of both music and dance.
+Kevin Meidl co-founded the Badger State Girl Choir in partnership with the Valley Academy for the Arts in Neenah, Wisconsin.
+As conductor and artistic director of this ensemble, he leads elementary, middle and high school girls in a diverse performance-based program inclusive of both choral music performance and literacy.

 Meidl is Past President of the North Central Division of the American Choral Directors Association.
 In this position, he was responsible for the professional development of several thousand school, church, community and university conductors from across the upper Midwest.
 He served as a voting member of the national choral directors board, and is Past President of the Wisconsin Choral Directors Association.